Italian if clause – type 3

 We use the congiuntivo trapassato to formulate a hypothesis in the past.
 That’s why we need it in this type of construction when we want to talk about a consequence in the past.

-The congiuntivo trapassato is a compound tense, which means it’s made up of two separate verbs: the auxiliary verb (essere or avere) and the main verb.
+The congiuntivo trapassato is a compound tense, which means it’s made up of two separate verbs: the auxiliary verb essere or avere in imperfect subjunctive and the main verb in the past participle.

-Here are the verbs and “avere” and “essere” in the imperfect of the subjunctive:
+Here are the conjugations of avere and essere in the imperfect of the subjunctive:

-Here’s a tip for you, in case you don’t remember this:
+Here’s a tip for you, in case you don’t remember:

-- Essere is followed by the verb “essere” and “stare“, and by all verbs that deal with movement and by reflexive verbs.
+- Essere is followed by the verb essere and stare, in addition to movement and reflexive verbs.

-Past participles are those words that end in -ATO, -UTO, and -ITO, like mangiato, saputo, and dormito.
+Past participles are those words that end in -ato, -uto, and -ito, such as mangiato, saputo, and dormito.

-Here are some examples – note that, for practical reasons, they’re not complete sentences but isolated phrases:
+And here are some examples.
+Note that, for practical reasons, they’re not complete sentences but isolated phrases:

 Se avessi mangiato…